- Afghanistan Digital Library

 - Sarai: South Asian Resource Access on the Internet

-A portal to Internet resources on South Asia, provided by Cornell University Libraries.
+A portal to Internet resources on South Asia, provided by Columbia University Libraries.

 - South Asia Microform Project (SAMP)